-The Sabah Law Organization is the statutory body established pursuant to section 7A of the Advocates Ordinance (Sabah Cap.
+The Sabah Law Society is the statutory body established pursuant to section 7A of the Advocates Ordinance (Sabah Cap.
 2) which was amended by the Advocates (Sabah)(Amendment) Act 2016 which was in effect since 1 July 2017.

 The Advocates Ordinance (Sabah Cap.
 2) is a federal law under Item 4 (d) of the Federal List, 9th Schedule of the Federal Constitution.
 The Federal Parliament has the power to pass law to control and regulate persons entitled to practise before the courts.